Pumpkin Butter Recipe

 Instructions

 • Preheat oven to 325°F. Cut the pumpkin in half, stem to base.
-Scrape out seeds and pulp.
-Reserve seeds to make baked seeds, if desired.
+Scrape out the seeds and pulp.
+Reserve the seeds to make baked seeds, if desired.

-• Scrape pumpkin meat from shell halves and puree in a blender or food processor.
+• Scrape the pumpkin pulp from the shell halves and puree it in a blender or food processor.
 Remove any remaining stringy pieces or seeds.
 If it is super thick, add 1 tablespoon of water.

-• Mixture will have some texture, place in a food processor to make it smooth, if desired.
+• Mixture will have some texture, so place it in a food processor to make it smooth, if desired.
 It should be thick and spreadable, but not too watery.

 • If you've tried this recipe, come back and let us know how it was in the comments or ratings.